jhjdev/bartender-order-service/README.md

 yarn dev
 ```

-The frontend application will be available at `http://localhost:3000`.
-The backend API runs on port 4000 and is automatically proxied through the frontend server.
+The backend API runs on port 4000.

 ## Database Seeding